Peter G. Torkildsen

-Life and career
+Early life and career

 Torkildsen was born into a Roman Catholic family with ten children in Milwaukee, Wisconsin on January 28, 1958.
-He attended high school at St. John's Preparatory School in Danvers, Massachusetts and then college at the University of Massachusetts Amherst and then went on to the prestigious John F. Kennedy School of Government at Harvard University.
+He attended high school at St. John's Preparatory School in Danvers, Massachusetts, before obtaining his bachelor's degree from the University of Massachusetts Amherst and his MPA from the John F. Kennedy School of Government at Harvard University.
 Before entering politics, he was a service coordinator for the Visiting Nurse Association of Boston.

+Massachusetts State House (1985–1991)

 Torkildsen served in the Massachusetts House of Representatives from 1985 to 1991.
 He had a conservative record on fiscal and social issues during his terms in the Massachusetts House and challenged State Senator Paul Cellucci for the Republican nomination for Lt.
 Governor of Massachusetts in 1990 as an anti-abortion candidate.
-From 1991 to 1992, Torklidsen was the state's Commissioner of Labor and Industries.
+From 1991 to 1992, Torkildsen was the state's Commissioner of Labor and Industries.